 The assumed public offering price per unit is substantially higher than the net tangible book value per share of our common stock.
 Therefore, if you purchase units in this Offering at such assumed price, you will pay an effective price per share of common stock you acquire that substantially exceeds our net tangible book value per share after this Offering.
 Assuming an offering price of \$6.00 per unit, you will experience immediate dilution of \$5.06 per share, representing the difference between our as adjusted net tangible book value per share after giving effect to this Offering and the assumed public offering price per unit.
-In addition, if previously issued options to acquire common stock are exercised at prices below the offering price or the accompanying warrants being offered in the Offering are accounted for as liabilities, you will experience further dilution.
-See "Dilution" for a more detailed discussion of the dilution you may incur in connection with this Offering.
+In addition, if previously issued options to acquire common stock are exercised at prices below the offering price or the accompanying warrants being offered in the Offering.
 In addition, there is no guarantee that the public offering price per unit post-Offering will not decrease due to market conditions.
-The actual Offering price per unit may be at, above or below such assumed Offering price and will be determined at pricing based on, among other factors, the closing bid price of the common stock on the trading day immediately prior to filing the pre-effective amendment with the final stock split ratio.
+The actual Offering price per unit may be at, above or below such assumed Offering price and will be determined at pricing based on, among other factors, the closing bid price of the common stock on the effective date of this registration statement.
 See "Underwriting - Determination of Offering Price" for additional information.